 Just create your mountain shapes with masking tape and paint in between the lines – easy peasy and you can go with what ever colors you and your childlike.
 To add some stars, just pick up a really cheap stencil if you don't trust your freehand skills.

-3. Pick a neutral colour scheme that will grow with them
+11. Pick a neutral color scheme that will grow with them

 Just because they said they love Minions today, that doesn’t mean they will love them next week.
 So to avoid constantly having to repaint the walls or strip off blue and yellow wallpaper, opt for a scheme with staying power.